JVCarmich0959/Pathfinder/README.md

 The sidebar lets you pick how many months to display and filter by **Admin1** region.
 Charts update automatically.

+## Risk modelling & routing

+Run `scripts/update_risk_layers.py` to rebuild Bayesian road risk scores.
+Use `scripts/export_routes.py` to generate a suggested route based on these scores (OR‑Tools is used if available). `scripts/validate_risk.py` prints a simple RMSE metric comparing predictions to the most recent month of events.

 ## Data license

 * **OpenStreetMap layers** © OpenStreetMap contributors, released under the Open Database License (ODbL) v1.0.